GSA/digitalgov.gov/content/post/2014-08-13-the-api-briefing-writable-apis-the-federal-register-gov-commenting-feature.md

 date: 2014-08-13 11:46:28 -0400
-title: 'The API Briefing\: Writable APIs &ndash; The Federal Register.gov Commenting Feature'
+title: 'The API Briefing\: Writable APIs — The Federal Register.gov Commenting Feature'
 summary: 'FederalRegister.gov just released a writable API that allows citizens to comment directly on proposed regulations.
 When a user is viewing a regulation on FederalRegister.gov, he or she can click on the &ldquo;Submit a Formal Comment&rdquo; button.
 A textbox appears, and the comment is recorded for that particular regulation.'
 authors: [bbrantley]
 categories: